Trial-to-Paid Conversion Rate charts the percentage of customers who start a trial and subsequently subscribe.

-- Trial-to-Paid Conversion Rate — the percentage of customers who started a trial in the period and subsequently became subscribers.
+- Trial-to-Paid Conversion Rate — the percentage of customers who started a trial in the report interval and subsequently became subscribers.

-- Change — The increase or decrease from the previous period, shown as a percentage.
+- Change — The increase or decrease from the previous report interval, shown as a percentage.

 - Measure the number of free trials with Free Trials.

 - Use segmentation to see which regions, marketing channels, or campaigns generate the highest conversions.